zynomon/onu/Extensions/README.md

 </div>
 <h1> Onu Browser Extension System</h1>

-## Overview
-This guide explains how to build, install, and contribute your own extension for the Onu browser.
-Follow the steps in order for a smooth setup.

----

 ## 1. Prerequisites
 - Qt6 development libraries
 - CMake 3.16+
 - C++17 compatible compiler

----

 ## 2. Setup Development Environment